 got some good therapy. left that city and moved back closer to my family (but not THAT close).

-Met my husband, Mr. Cute Man.
+Met my husband, Mr. Belle.
 Here’s our story: he asked me out, i went, we had 3 dates, he spent the night, he never went home.
 That’s it.
 I never had to say “when will I see you again?”
 He’s easy going, happy all the time. he’s self-contained, not needy, no demands.
 He does dishes (and cleans the bathroom).
 He’ll go out for milk at 10 pm if I decide I want to make pudding.
 We read the same books, we walk a lot. we enjoy each other’s company. he eats my recipe trials.

 There is no drama in my marriage.
 We don’t fight and make up.
 We don’t get angry and sleep in separate rooms.
 Some days I think he’s a turd, but i usually don’t say anything, and then it passes.

 This is a long story, here’s the realization i had this morning.

 I’m so used to drama from my stupid childhood that I expect drama (and/or I create drama) when things are going well.

 When I first met my husband, i was literally waiting for the other shoe to drop for an entire year.
 Like i felt terrified that i was going to find out something that would prove that he was an asshole/idiot, and that he was too good to be true.
 Husband was always reassuring when i was wacky worried.
 He said “you need a lot of reassurance” and then he gave more reassurance…